-Of course, the way change is introduced is incredibly important, but after years of decline, change is certainly needed if they expect to see any new growth.
+The pastor and I talked through the fact that the way change is introduced is incredibly important, but after years of decline, I agreed change would certainly be needed if they expect to see any new growth.
 As the saying goes, “More of the same will not produce change.”

-It reminded me, however, of some common characteristics I have observed in organizations, whether the church or in business, when growth begins to slow or future progress appears to be in question.
-In uncertain times, probably because both the church and businesses involve people, each has a tendency to react similarly.
+The reminder for me, however, was of some common characteristics I have observed in organizations, whether the church, nonprofit or business, when growth begins to slow or future progress appears to be in question.
+In uncertain times, probably because all organizations involve people – people subject to emotional reactions – each has a tendency to react similarly.

 During times of difficulty, organizations:

-In my experience, these are the exact opposite reactions that spur growth and progress.
+In my experience, these are the exact opposite reactions that spur progress.

 Here is why I’m writing this post: